 Can other medicines be given at the same time as Sevelamer?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Sevelamer should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving sevelamer.
+- Sevelamer should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Sevelamer.

 - Do not give your child calcium or any other mineral supplements, unless your doctor has told you to.